GiovanniBussi/test-ci/user-doc/Regex.md

 you might find it convenient to use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).

 Since version 2.1, plumed takes advantage of a configuration scripts that detects libraries installed on your system.
-If regex library is found, then you will be able to use regular expressions to refer to collective variables or function names.
+If a regex library is found, then you will be able to use regular expressions to refer to collective variables or function names.
+In particular, the following two options are considered:

+- The availability of a working C++11 regex library.
+Notice that the std library shipped with gcc 4.9 is not working correctly.
+- The availability of the regex.h header file.
+This is present in all Unix systems, but not on Windows.

+In case both are available, the C++11 regex library will be used.
+It is possible to switch back to the regex.h library by setting the environment variable `PLUMED_CREGEX=yes`.

 Regular expressions are enclosed in round braces and must not contain spaces (the components names have no spaces indeed, so why use them?).